Rayhan-shellbeehaken/Twitter-Clone/README.md

 # 🐦 Twitter Clone

-A full-featured Twitter clone that lets users post tweets, follow others, like posts, and engage in real-time interactions.
+A full-featured Twitter clone that lets users post tweets, follow others, like posts, and engage in real-time communication.

 ## ✨ Features
 - 📝 **Post Tweets** – Share your thoughts with the world.